shahbaz-momi/libjam-mt/README.md

 ##### 3) Install required libraries.
 `libjam-mt` requires a few libraries to function properly so you will need to install them.
 Run:
-`sudo apt-get install git libmtdev libutouch-frame libutouch-evemu libc` The package names may vary on your system.
+`sudo apt-get install git libmtdev libutouch-frame libutouch-evemu libmtdev-dev libutouch-frame-dev libutouch-evemu-dev libc` The package names may vary on your system.

 ##### 4) Clone this repo